slmhastings/Penny-Blog/src/pages/blog/2021-06-04-how-to-invest-from-your-401k.md

 We hate making blanket recommendations that aren’t personalized to your financial situation, so we created a money quiz just for you!

-Take our [Roth or Regular quiz](penny-finance.com/profile) to get your answer once and for all.
+Take our [Roth versus Regular quiz](https://www.penny-finance.com/profile) to get your answer once and for all.

 # 4. How much?
 Doesn’t matter.
 Start ASAP!